stanfordnlp/CoreNLP/scripts/truecase/readme.txt

 1.5M...ser.gz are smaller models if needed

+MixDisambiguation.list came from... somewhere.
+Most likely it was generated with projects/core/src/edu/stanford/nlp/truecaser/MixDisambiguation.java but the question then is, what data was used?

 the fast models mean they have been retrained after pruning (a CRF training feature) the full model does not have this feature and is huge